 The Australian Youth Dance Festival was created by Ausdance National.
 It was the nation’s first dance-specific festival for youth.
 Ausdance National devised and produced the first four festivals held in Darwin NT(1997), Townsville Qld (1999) and Armidale, NSW (2001 and 2004).

 In 2006, Ausdance Victoria hosted the festival in Horsham, Victoria.
-In 2009, Ausdance WA present the festival in Mandurah, WA.
+In 2009, Ausdance WA presented the festival in Mandurah, WA.
 In 2012, Ausdance NSW hosted the festival in Gosford, NSW.
 And in 2014, Ausdance SA presented the festival in Renmark, SA.
+In 2017 the festival was held Melbourne and was produced by Ausdance Victoria.

 The festival retains a core structure and purpose at each location; inherent in this is engagement with the local community that hosts the event.